top of page

 All information in respect of the BTEA is available from the Department of Social Protection at www.welfare.ie or www.studentfinance.ie

-The Fund for Students with Disabilities allocates funding to further and higher education colleges for the provision of services and support to full-time students with disabilities.
-The fund aims to ensure that students can participate fully in their academic programmes and are not disadvantaged because of a disability.
+• The Fund for Students with Disabilities allocates funding to further and higher education colleges for the provision of services and supports to full-time students with disabilities.
+The fund aims to ensure that students can participate fully in their academic programmes and are not disadvantaged by reason of a disability.

 Applications to the fund are made on behalf of an eligible student by Cavan Institute following an assessment of needs under HEA fund for Students with Disabilities.
 Applications cannot be made directly to the fund by students.

-For further information on the types of disabilities covered under the fund and the supports available, speak to Maureen Lynch, Special Educational Needs Coordinator at Cavan Institute, or check the Department of Education and Skills website www.education.ie or www.studentfinance.ie
+For further information on the types of disabilities covered under the fund and the supports available, speak to Faela Heavin, Learning Support Teacher at Cavan Institute, or check the Department of Education and Skills website www.education.ie or www.studentfinance.ie

 Contact Us